 🌍 Economic Transformation

-AGI could automate not just manual labor, but creative and cognitive work — rewriting the global economy.
-From design and law to education and medicine, no field would remain untouched.
+AGI could automate not just manual labor, but creative and cognitive work rewriting the global economy.
+Some predict massive productivity gains; others fear displacement and inequality.

 🧩 Ethics, Control, and Safety